junaidi-ai/MedAISure/docs/data_models.md

-# MEDDSAI Benchmark Data Models
+# MedAISure Benchmark Data Models

-This document provides detailed documentation for the core data models used in the MEDDSAI Benchmark system.
+This document provides detailed documentation for the core data models used in the MedAISure Benchmark system.

 ## Table of Contents